thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

                     the current message will be added to the second split batch }
             } else {
+                if target batch size + current message size < `max batch size` {
-                add this message to the target batch
+                    add this message to the target batch } else {
+                    split the target batch into two from the point of the current message's timestamp where:
+                }
             }
         } else {
             start a new batch where: